 Typically, you do this if you want certain words to run in one ad group, but not another.

 Maybe you do stock wood bats, but there isn’t part of a sale you have going on.
 You could block them in that ad group and not in the other.
 This ensures that you control which ads show for which phrases.

 The second place to add them is at the campaign level.
 This is ideal if the words being blocked don’t apply to any of the ad groups you have running.

-You can create the list when you go to add negative keywords or by clicking on the wrench at the top of the search and clicking negative keyword lists.
+You can create the list when you go to add negative keywords or by clicking on the wrench (tools and settings) at the top of the screen.
+Look for negative lists under Shared Library.

 Just creating a negative keyword list, however, is not enough to block these phrases or words.
 You need to assign them to a campaign.

 You do this by checking box of the list you just created.
 Then click on what campaigns you want to add them to.
 This helps if you want to add the keywords to multiple campaigns, but not all.